Meteorological events that happened on March 17th:

 A powerful spring storm produced severe thunderstorms over the Central Gulf Coast States and heavy snow across the Northern Plains.
 A tornado caused $3 million dollars damage at Natchez, MS, and 6 inches of rain in five hours caused $5 million dollars damage at Vicksburg, MS. Cactus, TX received 10 inches of snow.
 Parts of western Kansas reported blizzard conditions.

 A winter storm produced heavy snow from the northeast Texas panhandle to the Ozark area of Missouri and Arkansas.
 Up to 15 inches of snow was reported in parts of Oklahoma and Texas.
 Snowfall totals in the Ozark area ranged up to 14 inches, with unofficial reports as high as 22 inches around Harrison, AR.
+A few locations in northwest Oklahoma received as much as 15 inches of snow.

 Strong northerly winds ushered snow and arctic cold into the north central U.S. Winds gusted to 58 mph at Sidney and Scottsbluff, NE.
 Cadillac, MI received 12 inches of snow, and International Falls, MN reported a record low of -22°.